maxchene/kirby3-typesense/README.md

 ## Overview

-> This plugin is free and under MIT license, i'm glad if you find it usefull.
-If you plan to use it for commercial use, or if i saved you some time,
+> This plugin is free and under MIT license, I'm glad if you find it usefull.
+If you plan to use it for commercial use,
+> or if I saved you some time,
-> please consider helping me maintaining this by either [making a donation](https://www.paypal.com/paypalme/maximechene) of your choice or sponsoring me.
+> please consider helping me to maintain this by either [making a donation](https://www.paypal.com/paypalme/maximechene)
+> of your choice or sponsoring me.

 ## 1. Install Typesense on your server